Speakers: Luis Hernan (Chief Operations Officer), Manuel Ibáñez (Chief Commercial Officer)

 Paymo Dashboard on a monitor at Kunder

 Thanks to the time tracking module, project managers from Kunder save considerable hours when managing developer teams.
 In return, they can tackle more projects at the same time.
-“Now project managers can do this, like 3 or 4 projects at a time, without it they could do two at most,” says Luis.

 The work atmosphere is more relieved too, as developers are more independent regards their work.
 They operate tasks under the circumstances specified in the task management module.
 Project managers simply have to plan their tasks in advance, then check the work statuses.
 All this assures team happiness at the operational level, which leads to increased efficiency.